SkymanOne/folidity/reports/main.typ

   caption: "Simple model with constraints"
 )

-Folidity provides developers with a syntax to further constraint the data that the model can accept by specifying model bounds in `st` #footnote("States for \"such that\"") blocks.
+Folidity enables developers to further constrain the data that the model can accept by specifying model bounds in `st` #footnote("States for \"such that\"") blocks.
 This syntax can also be used in state and function declarations as illustrated later.
 To support context transformation, any global state variables (e.g. block number, current caller) are injected into a model as fields and can be accessed in `st` blocks and expressions in functions.
 Furthermore, Folidity borrows the idea of model refinements from Event-B by allowing a model to inherit another model's fields and refine its constraints as shown in @Listing:ModelRefinememt.